Songonge/Data-Analytics-Projects/All Projects/Credit Scoring/Credit Scoring Report.md

 3. **Savings and Checking Accounts vs. Credit Amount**
    * *Observation*:
-     * Borrowers with little saving accounts took the highest credit amount ($2.03M), followed by those with moderate savings ($543K).
+     * Borrowers with little savings accounts took the highest credit amount ($2.03M), followed by those with moderate savings ($543K).
      * Similarly, borrowers with little checking accounts account for the largest credit amount ($1.42M).
    * *Insight*: Borrowers with minimal financial reserves (savings or checking) are receiving the majority of the loans, which could lead to a higher default risk.
 4. **Credit by Age and Duration**